Written by Divija Vaish, a grade 11 student

 As part of his climate policy, Biden has laid down several goals including:

-- Setting the US on a track to net-zero carbon discharge of something, especially gas or radiation by 2050 which, as one would imagine, scientists say would significantly impact the 1.5C target.
+- Setting the US on a track to net-zero carbon emissions by 2050 which, as one would imagine, scientists say would significantly impact the 1.5C target.

 - Re-establishing the US as a global leader in tackling climate change.